blunival/Twitch-Chat-Analyzer/README.md

 - If there's a free way of obtaining a code signing certificate so antivirus programs don't do that I didn't find it lmaoo (idk what i'm doing ngl)

 - I've only taken one bioinformatics class 2 years ago and that's it, and that's all my coding experience.
-The initial code was borked af, and a lot of stuff didn't work like emotes with colons (as a D: and :) user this was very troubling.
+The initial code was borked af, and a lot of stuff didn't work like emotes with colons [as a D: and :) user this was very troubling].
 Soooo most of the final product was done with the assistance of **Microsoft Copilot**.

 ```python
 import os